CRLP202

 Internships offer valuable industry experience.
 They are a great way to explore new career paths, especially if you're just starting out or looking to break into the job market.

-To make internships more accessible and adaptable to the unique needs of individual students, the Careers and Employability team developed the 6 credit point subject CRLP202: Career Ready Learning and Experience.
+To make internships more accessible and adaptable to the unique needs of individual students, the Careers and Employability team developed the 6 credit point undergraduate subject CRLP202: Career Ready Learning and Experience.

 Through CRLP202, you can complete a Careers & Employability-sourced or student-sourced internship and gain hands-on experience working on real projects.
 Contact the Careers and Employability team to support you with your application.